 Looking for something more versatile?
 Consider the Schecter Omen Extreme 6 at $499.
 The Schecter Omen Extreme 6 is designed for more experienced players.
 Time spent with other guitars who know what they want in terms of features and design.

 Here are a few other Schecter and PRS guitars and their prices that are worth considering.

 |PRS CE 24||$2499.00|

 Ultimately, the choice will come down to preference.
-PRS and Schecter guitars can even be identical in terms of looks, though they have unique characteristics in terms of sound and feel.
+PRS and Schecter guitars can even be identical in looks.
+Though, they have unique characteristics of sound and feel.

-Between PRS and Schecter guitars, it’s likely that you can’t go wrong with either choice, as both brands produce stylish instruments that offer a lot of flexibility in terms of sound and playability.
+Between PRS and Schecter guitars, it’s likely that you can’t go wrong with either choice.
+Both brands produce stylish instruments that offer a lot of flexibility.
+Both in terms of sound and playability.

-The best approach is to visit a music store, test out a few models, and decide which one sounds and feels the way you want it to.
+The best approach is to visit a music store and test out a few models.
+Then decide which one sounds and feels the way you want it to.